godotengine/godot-docs/learning/step_by_step/instancing_continued.rst

 citadel can be put on the world map terrain.
 Add also guards and other NPCs to the citadel by previously creating their scenes.

-With Godot, games can grow as quickly as desired, as all it needs is to create and instance more scenes.
+With Godot, games can grow as quickly as desired, as all it needs is for more scenes to be created and instanced .
 The editor UI is designed to be operated by non programmers too, so a typical team development process can involve 3D or 2D artists, level designers, game designers, animators, etc all working with the editor interface.